azole/laravel58-bref-cdk/README.md

 It still has a little bug.

-When you try to open http://[Invoke URL]/prod/test, you will get "Internal server error".
+When you try to open http://[Invoke URL]/prod/test, you will get "Missing Authentication Token".

 ```
 {